 1-Valentine Notes and Quotes: Find quotes and poems online, print them out, and dress them up with some glitter and colorful paper.
 Make homemade valentines and deliver them to nursing homes, single soldiers, homeless shelters, or VA hospitals.

 2-Sponsor a care package: Send a care package to a military spouse whose husband is deployed, new mothers, or simply someone who needs a lift.
-There are some pretty amazing companies that make sending a care package to military spouses easy such as; Milso Box, The Six Box, and The Brave Crate.
+There are some pretty amazing companies that make sending a care package to military spouses easy such as; Milso Box, Cater to Mom, and The Brave Crate.

 4-Care packages for deployed service members: There are many organizations that will help you send love to the troops.
 Check out Adopt a Platoon, reach out to your local USO chapter, or Soldiers Angels